SB8/AlkaneStudy.Gromacs/README.md

 The original potential was parameterized using a short cutoff (necessary in 1967), but a wide range of cutoffs were used in subsequent MD studies.

-No charges and therefore charge-groups are present, so no buffer is used (rlist = rvdw).
+No charges and used, so it is less important to use a buffer (buffer = rlist - rvdw).

 ```
 dt                      = 0.001
 cutoff-scheme           = group
-rlist                   = 1.05
+rlist                   = 1.15
 coulombtype             = Cut-off ; no charges
 rcoulomb                = 1.05
 vdwtype                 = Cut-off
+vdw-modifier            = Potential-shift
 rvdw                    = 1.05
 ```